 - Communities with an RA and advisor who help plan events related to the theme.

 For a list of our unique community offerings, please click on the links below:

 Students interested in BU Global House can find access to information here.

 All students in good standing in Kilachand Honors College are eligible to live in the Kilachand Honors College House.
 Students with questions about their standing should contact Kilachand Honors College, 91 Bay State Road, Suite 115, Boston, MA 02215; phone: 617-358-5900; email: email@example.com

 The specialty community residence program offers a broad range of floors and houses in which students with similar interests live, study, and socialize.
 It provides unique living environments to students who enjoy sharing intellectual, cultural, and social affinities.
 Specialty community houses and floors are communities created and continued by students with the support and involvement of faculty and staff.
 The exploration of academic disciplines and/or special interests is encouraged.

 - Determine if you meet the criteria of your preferred specialty community residence on the residences page.

 - If you are accepted, you NEED TO REAPPLY EACH YEAR.
-The deadline for applications is late January.
+The deadline for applications is February 5, 2024

 1. Room change offers and room assignments are made on a space-available basis.
 Approval for a specialty community residence indicates only that you are eligible to be offered a vacant space (in the case of a student requesting a room change) or assigned to a vacant space (in the case of a student returning from a study abroad or internship program for the Spring semester); it does not guarantee placement in such.
 Requests for specialty community residences from students with approval will be considered if there is available space.